Compendium-GmbH/ifcgeom/README.md

 # ifcgeom
-Library for geometry processing of ifc data structures
+Library for processing geometries in IFC models